 The Relational Template Narcissistic Parents Leave

-Sarah is on her third therapy session when she finally says the thing she’s been circling.
-Her boyfriend — the one she’s been trying to leave for two years — reminds her of her father.
+Rina is on her third therapy session when she finally says the thing she’s been circling.
+Her boyfriend.
+The one she’s been trying to leave for two years.
+Reminds her of her father.
 Not in any way she can name easily.
 He’s not cruel the way her father was.
 He’s charming, actually.
 Warm in public.
-The problem is what happens in private: the way he dismisses her concerns, the way arguments always end with her apologizing, the way she finds herself performing — working so hard to be enough — and always coming up just short.
+The problem is what happens in private: the way he dismisses her concerns, the way arguments always end with her apologizing, the way she finds herself performing.
+Working so hard to be enough.
+And always coming up just short.

 “I know it’s not the same,” she says.
 “But it feels the same.
 The same tightness in my chest.
 The same walking on eggshells.
 The same feeling like I’m invisible.”